muriloelias/laravelcdn/readme.md

 This project has been forked from https://github.com/publiux/laravelcdn.
 All credit for the original work goes there.

 #### Laravel Support
-- This fork supports Laravel 5.2 up to an including Laravel 5.5 (`master`).
+- This fork supports Laravel 9 up
-- Laravel 5.5 is supported, as is package auto-discovery.
+- Laravel 9 is supported, as is package auto-discovery.

 ## Highlights